stacksync/liferay-nativity/README.md

 ### Ant Scripts

 In the `scripts` folder you can find the different Ant tasks needed to create the DLL's.
-Run `ant -f <script_name>.xml` for each script to generate the DLL's.
+Run `ant -f scripts/<script_name>.xml` for each script to generate the DLL's.

 #### Windows Util DLL